Wesswanson/Double-Servo-Robotic-Arm/README.md

 ![cad added pieces](https://raw.githubusercontent.com/Wesswanson/Double-Servo-Robotic-Arm/main/Screen%20Shot%202021-06-10%20at%202.42.21%20PM.png)

 The lower arm was so long that the servo couldn't support its weight, so we changed the design to have the servo attach in the middle of the arm rather than the end, but we left the holes in the end because that piece was already fabricated.
-The mates were messed up in this process, but you can see the final design for the arms in this image:
+The mates in the Onshape design got changed in the process, but you can still see the final design for each of the arms in this image:

 ![cad arms](https://raw.githubusercontent.com/Wesswanson/Double-Servo-Robotic-Arm/main/Screen%20Shot%202021-06-10%20at%202.43.12%20PM.png)